short-d/app/README.md

     }
     ```

-2. Start the service with the following command:
+2. Start the service using this command:

     ```bash
     go run routing.go